nunodamaso-dil/articles/posts/2023-02-01-SpeedingUpSynciT.md

 It is also possible to quickly identify entity silos - see the yellow boxes.

 The downside here is calculating your cyclic references, needed when migrating data, to ensure referential integrity  correctness.
-**It can be achieved by calculating T^n** and then looking for entries at the identity diagonal.
+**It can be achieved by looking for entries on the identity diagonal**.
 Here we can explicitly see one of them - SalesPerson to itself - Row 4 Column 4.
 But wait, what about the **Person-SalesPerson-Person**?
 It is not on the diagonal!
-To find every cyclic in the graph we need to calculate T^5.
+To find every cyclic in the graph we need to calculate T^n.
 Whatever is not 0 on the main diagonal is circular.
 Here's another example:
 ![Matrice2](../images/SynciTSpeedingUp/Matrice2.png)
 While the cost to *compute* these matrices will be higher than the depth first algorithm, there is a huge gain when **accessing** this structure at run time versus the graph - it's just a 2d array.

 ### Light BPTs

 Outsystems had launched Light BPTs when I joined the SynciT team.
-While normal BPTs would technically do the job, the speed gains would be marginal, since keeping history records and having callbacks and direct launches slows down the entire thing.
+While normal BPTs would technically do the job, the speed gains would be marginal, since keeping history records, callbacks, scheduling, process table entries, direct launches, etc.. slows down the entire thing.
 Light BPTs are the perfect mechanism but with a catch.
 A 3 minutes one.
 You see, fetching data alone for a single batch of records of a single entity can often take as much as 2minutes or more, based on server latency, columns, attribute sizes, and more, nevermind the remainder of the process of updating fks and inserting the records.
 Here's how we setup the parallel migration logic (overly simplified):
 ![Parallel](../images/SynciTSpeedingUp/Parallel.png)